Ajfriel86/Ajfriel86-radicaltransformationyoga-/README.md

 #### Ideal Client
 _The ideal client will be:_

-* Has english as a language
+* Has English as a language
-* Is looking to improve their well being
+* Is looking to improve their well-being.
-* Is open-minded and willing to try new things
+* Is open-minded and willing to try new things.
-* Is interested in field of yoga and meditation
+* Is interested in field of yoga and meditation.
 * Has disposable income which they can invest in themselves and their wellbeing.

 #### Website user will be searching for:

-* An exercise regime that will aid their wellbeing
+* An exercise regime that will aid their wellbeing.
-* Ways to help calm their mind, such as meditation
+* Ways to help calm their mind, such as meditation.

 #### This website will aid them because of the following

-* The information is laid out in an easy to read and understand fashion
+* The information is laid out in an easy to read and understanding fashion.
-* Detailed information on the teachers helps to ensure that the studio knows how to deliver a class with competent teachers
+* Detailed information on the teachers helps to ensure that the studio knows how to deliver a class with competent teachers.
 * Example videos dispaly to the user what to expect in on online class or in the studio.
 * The website is easy to navigate ensuring the user gets the information they need.